Navigation

 - Quarterly / Semi-Annually / Annually: A specific month (1–12) and day of month (1–28).

 Note: The day-of-month anchor is capped at 28 for every cycle that uses one.
-This avoids the 29th–31st edge cases in short months — there is no "last day of month" option.
-Pick a day from 1 to 28 and the same boundary will land cleanly in every month of the year.
+This avoids the 29th–31st edge cases in short months.
+There is no "last day of month" option.
+Pick a day from 1 to 28, and the same boundary lands cleanly in every month of the year.

-There is no global default for the billing cycle itself; each client is set individually.
-(A separate default for the recurring cadence source does exist on contracts — see below.)
+There is no global default for the billing cycle itself.
+You set each client individually.
+(Contracts do have a separate default for the recurring cadence source; see below.)

 How billing cycles interact with contracts